Tobey-AI/tobey-core/README.md

 ### **Foundation (tobey-foundation)**
 This is the component which exposes the NLP Engine and all other common methods and functionalities shared across all other components.
 This is a .Net Standard library.

-## Skills
+### Skills
-Each skill needs to be implemented as a separate .Net Standard library to be referenced in the Core project as a separate Nuget package.
+Each skill needs to be implemented as a separate **.Net Standard library** to be referenced in the **Core** project as a Nuget package.
+There is a set of preconfigured Skill already activated in the Core.
+Skills like Date and time, Weather, Search, Ip lookup, are all pre-loaded into the Core component.

 ## Building the DEV environment

-To build Tobey on your local dev environment, you need to setup a local Nuget feed.
+To build Tobey on your local dev environment, you need to clone/dowload the Core solution and the Foundation solution.

 ## Tools needed